pawelgalazka/tasksfile/README.md

 ## Changelog

 2.0:
-* dropping es5 and coffeescript support in favor of es6
+* dropping es5 and coffeescript support in favor of es6 (handled by babel)
-* dropping support for node < v4.1
-* use of es6 modules thanks to systemjs